crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/index.md

 import GetStartedTip from './\_tip-getting-started.md'

-# What is CRXJS Vite Plugin?
+# What is CRXJS?

 CRXJS Vite Plugin is a tool that helps you make Chrome Extensions using modern web development technology.

-Things like **HMR** and **static asset imports** work out of the box so you can get started making things, not configuring build tools.
+Things like **HMR** and **static asset imports** work out of the box so you can get started making a modern Chrome Extension, not configuring build tools.

 <GetStartedTip/>